-Urine tests are one of the most powerful tools that doctors have, because:
+Urine tests are one of the most powerful tools that doctors have to test for potential health issues, because:

 - if a doctor has asked you to take one, he or she has a very good reason to do so and

 - the test itself is really easy to take.

 A urine test is one of the least invasive tests that can be conducted today.
 The test itself is very simple, whether a lab or home test kit is used.

 When a lab test is ordered, a person submits a urine sample into a collector cup and hands it to a doctor or a lab technician.
 The urine is then analyzed for the pre-determined markers over the course of 24 hours to a few days.